Jill Cuthbertson

 Jill Cuthbertson is a British political aide.
-She has served as Deputy Chief of Staff in the Starmer ministry since 2024.
+She served as the acting Downing Street chief of staff alongside Vidhya Alakeson from February 2026 until July 2026, following the resignation of Morgan McSweeney.
+She previously served as the deputy chief of staff.

 Biography

-Cuthbertson worked as a private secretary to Ed Miliband and Gordon Brown.
+Cuthbertson began work in politics in September 2005, working in the European parliament for Stagiere.
+She then became a parliamentary researcher in the House of Commons from April 2006.
+From there, she began working for the Labour Party when she became the Office Manager to the General Secretary & General Election Coordinator.

+When Gordon Brown became Prime Minister, she began working as the Political Office Manager for him, as well as his personal assistant.
+She continued in a similar role with Ed Miliband when he was leader of the Opposition.
 She worked for Cherie Blair.
 When Brown was prime minister she was manager of his Political Office.
 During the 2016 European Union membership referendum, she was events manager for the Britain Stronger in Europe campaign.

 Until the 2024 United Kingdom general election, she was director of the private office of Keir Starmer.
 In the new Labour government she was appointed director of government relations.
 In October 2024, with the resignation of Sue Gray, she was promoted to deputy chief of staff by Morgan McSweeney.